solana-labs/solana/docs/src/apps/jsonrpc-api.md

       - `preBalances: <array>` - array of u64 account balances from before the transaction was processed
       - `postBalances: <array>` - array of u64 account balances after the transaction was processed
       - `innerInstructions: <array|undefined>` - List of [inner instructions](#inner-instructions-structure) or omitted if inner instruction recording was not yet enabled during this transaction
+      - `logMessages: <array>` - array of string log messages or omitted if log message recording was not yet enabled during this transaction
       - DEPRECATED: `status: <object>` - Transaction status
         - `"Ok": <null>` - Transaction was successful
         - `"Err": <ERR>` - Transaction failed with TransactionError